SheerazAthar/sathar1.github.io/_teaching/2017-spring-teaching-2.md

 location: "India"
 ---

-This was an independent project that completed in Prof. Khan's lab as a UG student.
+I completed this project while working as a UG researcher in Prof. Khan's Lab.
 It was a joint colloboration between All India Institute of Medical Sciences (AIIMS) and Aligarh Muslim University (AMU).

 Description
 ======